How Consumer Protection Laws Affect Businesses

-- A contractor provides a homeowner his contractor's license number and policy information for his general liability and workers compensation insurance.
-All of the numbers are fake as the contractor has neither a license nor insurance.
+- A contractor provides a homeowner his contractor's license number and details about his general liability and workers compensation policies.
+The information is false as the contractor has neither a license nor insurance.

-Most businesses that make products offer a warranty to buyers.
-The warranty is essentially a promise.
-It explains what the manufacturer will do if the product is faulty.
+Most businesses that make products offer a warranty, which is a promise to buyers.
+A warranty explains what the manufacturer will do if the product is faulty.
 Warranties may be express (written or oral) or implied.
 Federal law governs written warranties while state laws govern implied warranties.

-Federal law does not require manufacturers to provide a written warranty.
-However, if manufacturers choose to offer one, the warranty must meet federal requirements.
-First, the scope of the warranty (full or limited) must be explained clearly.
-In addition, the warranty must be easy to understand and readily available at the time the product is purchased.
-Businesses may be sued by consumers for issuing false or misleading warranties or for failing to fulfill their obligations under a warranty.
+Federal law doesn't require manufacturers to provide a written warranty but if they choose to provide one, it must meet federal requirements.
+For instance, the warranty must clearly explain its scope (full or limited), be easy to understand, and be readily available when the product is purchased.
+Consumers may sue businesses that issue false or misleading warranties or that fail to fulfill their obligations under a warranty.

 When a manufacturer sells a product to a consumer, it generally provides two implied warranties:

 - Merchantability.
-The manufacturer warrants that product is not defective and that it will do what it's supposed to do.
-For example, a hair dryer will blow hot air.
+The manufacturer warrants that the product is not defective and that it will do what it's supposed to do.
+For example, a hairdryer will blow hot air.

 - Fitness For Particular Purpose.
 The manufacturer warrants that the product is fit for the particular purpose for which it was sold.
-For example, a customer buys a Model X vacuum cleaner because the seller assures her that it will suck up dog hair.
+For example, a Vac-U-Fur brand vacuum cleaner sold at pet shops should suck up dog hair.

 A manufacturer may be sued by a product buyer for breach of an implied warranty.
-Many states impose a relatively short (four-year) statute of limitations on lawsuits based on breach of a warranty (whether express or implied).
+Many states impose a relatively short (four-year) statute of limitations on lawsuits based on breach of an express or implied warranty.